 The cloud-based SPoT software is hosted at a cloud provider's data center.
-A high level architecture for the SPoT Server and other required components is illustrated in Figure 1: SmartPositioning high level architecture on page 10.
+A high level architecture for the SPoT Server and other required components is illustrated in Figure 1.

-NOTE Ruckus also offers a virtualized version of SPoT (virtual SPoT, or vSPoT) that can be installed on a virtual machine on customer's premises.
+Ruckus also offers a virtualized version of SPoT (virtual SPoT, or vSPoT) that can be installed on a virtual machine on customer's premises.
 For more information, see the vSPoT Installation Guide, available from support.ruckuswireless.com.

-NOTE For the purposes of this document, the terms "SPoT" and "vSPoT" generally refer to the cloud-hosted and virtual versions of Ruckus SmartPositioning Technology (SPoT), respectively.
+For the purposes of this document, the terms "SPoT" and "vSPoT" generally refer to the cloud-hosted and virtual versions of Ruckus SmartPositioning Technology (SPoT), respectively.
 In many cases, the term "SPoT" collectively refers to both the cloud-hosted and virtual SPoT versions, while "vSPoT" refers to the virtual application only.